Author business cards in the digital age? Yes, writers create business cards to simplify communication with their publishers and readers.

-They are a forever versatile and legible category of fonts, no matter where you use them.
-A sans-serif font speaks of rigor and objectivity, typical for science fiction authors.
+These are a forever versatile and legible category of fonts, no matter where you use them.
+A sans-serif font speaks of rigor and objectivity, typical in science fiction works.

 - Script fonts

-They give a feeling of familiarity since they look like handwritten letters but could raise difficulties in reading when written in small sizes.
-The script font has creativity and expressiveness, and writers specializing in humorous and funny stories can use it.
+These give a feeling of familiarity since they look like handwritten letters.
+However, these could be harder to read in smaller sizes.
+The script font has creativity and expressiveness, quite a match for those who write humorous and funny content.

 - Monospaced fonts

 These keep everything clean with a typewriter text kind of vibe.
 A monospaced font goes excellent with science and history genres.